jrudess/streamdvr/README.md

 * Recordings are stored in either a flat or hierarchical structure.

-* Supported sites: Twitch, MyFreeCams, Chaturbate
+* Supported sites: Twitch, Mixer, MyFreeCams, Chaturbate

 Setup
 ==========

 * Dependencies: `node.js >= 7.0`, `npm`, `git`, `youtube-dl` and `ffmpeg`

-  * `git` is only needed to run 'npm install' and not to run mfc_cb.node
+  * `git` is only needed to run 'npm install' and not to run streamdvr
-  * `youtube-dl` is only needed to record twitch
+  * `youtube-dl` is only needed to record Twitch and Mixer

 * Install StreamDVR
   >On GitHub, click `Clone or download`, `Download ZIP`.